 STATE AWARDS EVENT

-Statewide winners, regional winners, and regional honorable mentions will be honored at an event in the spring of 2021.
+Statewide winners, regional winners, and regional honorable mentions will be honored at an event in the summer or fall of 2021.
 Depending on the status of the COVID-19 pandemic and current public health guidance, this event may be virtual or in-person in Harrisburg.
 Honorees shall include all members of a team entry who are named on the entry form.
 To claim their prizes, statewide grand-prize winners should plan to attend the statewide event.
 If the awards event is held in-person, honorees may apply to the Sponsor for stipends to cover the cost of individual or team travel to the Harrisburg event (e.g. auto mileage, tolls, parking, bus or train fare).

 Stipends will be awarded based on an evaluation of need, upon the sole discretion of the Sponsor.
 To apply for a travel stipend, contact Sponsor at email@example.com.